 Kenneth Fisher is a self-made billionaire and ranks among America's wealthiest individuals.

-He is perhaps best known for his Forbes "Portfolio Strategy" column, where an over 29 year tenure of high profile market calls makes him the fourth longest-running columnist in the magazine's 90+ year history.
-Since 2000, his Forbes market forecasts have been among the most accurate as measured by third-party CXO Advisory Group1, the research firm whose "Guru Grades" rates the accuracy of publicly available expert forecasts on the stock market.
+He is perhaps best known for his Forbes "Portfolio Strategy" column, where an over 29 year tenure of high profile market calls makes him the third longest-running columnist in the magazine's 90+ year history.
+From 2005-2012, his Forbes market forecasts were among the most accurate as measured by third-party CXO Advisory Group1, the research firm whose "Guru Grades" rated the accuracy of publicly available expert forecasts on the stock market.

 Ken has written ten books, including four New York Times bestsellers: 2010's Debunkery: Learn It, Do It, and Profit from It, 2006's The Only Three Questions That Count (revised in 2012), 2008's The Ten Roads to Riches, and 2009's How to Smell a Rat.
 His most recent book is The Little Book of Market Myths, published by Wiley in January 2013.
 In 1984, his Super Stocks was that year's bestselling stock market book.
 Others include 1987's The Wall Street Waltz and 1993's 100 Minds That Make the Market, both re-released by John Wiley & Sons in 2007.
 In addition to English, Ken's books have been translated into Chinese (Simplified and Traditional), German, Indonesian, Japanese, Korean, Portuguese, Romanian, Spanish and Thai, reaching over 3/4 of global GDP.2